JetBrains/teamcity-documentation/topics/rest-api.md

 <tr><td width="200"></td><td></td></tr>
 <tr><td>

-Find all the snapshot depenency builds in the build chain upstream for the build with the ID `XXXX`.
+Find all the snapshot dependency builds in the build chain upstream for the build with the ID `XXXX`.

 </td>